304th Rescue Squadron: NASA Astronaut Recovery

 Beginning in April 1981, the 304th provided NASA rescue support for the initial Space Shuttle Columbia STS-1 orbital flight test and numerous follow-on Space Shuttle missions, providing contingency sea rescue, East Coast Abort Landing (ECAL) and Transoceanic Abort Landing (TAL) site rescue assistance.

 The 304th will maintain responsibility for recovery of upcoming NASA Commercial Crew Program, Artemis Program, Boeing Starliner, SpaceX Dragon, and Orion Multi-Purpose Crew Vehicle astronauts landed in U.S. spacecraft off American shores.
 For these missions, the squadron will have three teams ready.

 During ascent for Starliner, SpaceX Dragon, and Orion Multi-Purpose Crew Vehicle, the 304th Rescue Squadron will have two teams stationed along the east coast of the United States, one at Patrick Space Force Base and the other in Charleston, South Carolina.
 The Patrick SFB team, (Rescue 1) will be responsible for on-pad aborts that place a capsule in the water or for aborts in the first few minutes of flight that places the capsule within a 200 nautical mile zone from the Cape.
 After that distance is exceeded, the Charleston crew (Rescue 2) would be responsible for rescue of a launch-aborting crew vehicle anywhere else across the Atlantic.
 The third team, stationed in Hawaii, (also part of Rescue 2) would be responsible for any after-launch immediate landing need or off-nominal Station return contingency that places a Starliner or Dragon in the Pacific.
 If an off-nominal from orbit return occurred with splashdown in the Atlantic, an emergency ocean return within 200 nautical miles of Cape Canaveral would fall to Rescue 1.
 Any other Atlantic splashdown would fall to Rescue 2 from Charleston because they have more powerful aircraft that could reach Starliner or Dragon or Orion quicker than the Patrick support craft.

 Rescue 1 carries a requirement to have a crew enroute back to land within 6 hours of splashdown.
 Rescue 2 carries a requirement to have the hatch on a capsule opened within 24 hours of splashdown and a crew evacuated (via helicopter or ship) from the sea landing area within 72 hours of hatch open.

 Guardian Angel Operations

-Since 1999, personnel from the 304 RQS have deployed in support of Operation Allied Force, Operation Enduring Freedom, Operation Iraqi Freedom, and Combined Joint Task Force - Horn of Africa providing Guardian Angel team combat search and rescue.
+Since 1999, personnel from the 304 RQS have deployed in support of Operations Allied Force, Enduring Freedom, Iraqi Freedom, Combined Joint Task Force - Horn of Africa, Operation Inherent Resolve, and most recently, Operation Epic Fury providing Guardian Angel and Air Force special warfare teams for combat search and rescue and full spectrum personnel recovery.
 Concurrently stateside, the 304th continues to provide quick response to Pacific Northwest search & rescue requests from the Air Force Rescue Coordination Center, notably providing mountain rescue for injured or lost alpine climbers on Mount Hood and the surrounding Cascade Mountain Range.